Key Stage 3

 The course consists of a mixture of practical and theory lessons.
 During the practical lessons, students develop a range of dance movements and experiment with varying dance styles and ideas, and how to develop a dance from a specific stimulus.
 Students are encouraged to explore contrasting themes and ideas in order to broaden their knowledge of the subject.

+Students study 3 components, where they examine and unpick professional works to deepen their understanding of choreography and themes.
 This course offers an individualised route for students, with theory, performance and coursework elements combining to give a final grade.

 Trips